JackAndStephsWorkshop/SpinLast/README.md

 ```bash
 python3 SpinLast.py
 ```
-Visit the self-hosted website at http://localhost:5000/ and submit any Spinatron URL (like https://spinitron.com/KXLU/) to start scrobbling automatically.
+Visit the self-hosted website at http://localhost:5000/ and submit any Spinitron URL (like https://spinitron.com/KXLU/) to start scrobbling automatically.

-The application will continue running and the webpage will display the most recently scrobbled track as the Spinitron playlist plays in real time.
+The application will continue running and the web page will display the most recently scrobbled track as the Spinitron playlist plays in real time.

 ## Contributing